Major Progress on Washington’s Longest Bike Trail

 At the Idaho border, the trail corridor ends when it hits private property.
 In the future, some hope a route can be identified to link the trail to the Trail of the Coeur d’Alenes, a 73-mile paved trail that spans the Idaho panhandle on the former Union Pacific rail corridor.

 The trail terminus at the Idaho border.
 Photo courtesy Palouse to Cascades Trail Coalition.

 The Palouse to Cascades is one of five long-distance rail trails overseen by Washington State Parks.
 Others include the Columbia Plateau State Park Trail, a 130-mile rail corridor between Cheney and the Tri Cities.
-About 25 miles on the north end and about 20 miles on the south end of this North-South trail are completed, with a big gap in the middle.

 Another is the 37-mile Spokane River Centennial State Park Trail from Spokane to the Idaho border, and the 57-mile Willapa Hills State Park Trail in southwestern Washington that runs from Chehalis to Willapa Bay on the Pacific Coast.

 Cascade and Washington Bikes will continue advocating for trails in 2021 and beyond because bikes are good for our health, climate, and economy.
 Please consider donating to Cascade today so that we may continue this important work: cascade.org/donate